Inside (EP): Background

-Songs
+Composition

 The album contains various genres of songs from moombahton to R&B, punk rock and modern rock ballad.
 The opening track and title song "Show Your Love" is a moombahton dance-pop track with a rhythmic rhythm and a hopeful message.
 Composed by BtoB member Hyunsik before enlisting in the military.
 He commented, "There is no greater power than love in our universe.
 It is time to show love.
 Let us overcome together with love."
 The second track, "Tension" is composed by earattack, Jimmy, eniac and Jwa Young Kim.
 The song is described as an ear-pleasing R&B track led by a simple, addictive acoustic guitar riff with a trendy arrangement along with a moderate beat and slick synth.
 Under the name of tension, the song expresses the sparks between a man and a woman with a sexy vibe.
 In this song, Minhyuk who is a rapper participated in the vocals instead of rapping.
 He stated, "because it's a song that's important in terms of the atmosphere and rhythm."

 The third track, "Bull's Eye" is composed by member Minhyuk and Aftrshok, Joseph k and Geist Way.
 It is a bouncy funk rock dance track with a powerful sound that induces an inner dance from the beginning till the end.
 The song matches with the personalities of the members who are famous for their talents and energy, individual charms and capabilities are revealed boundlessly that can feel the energetic identity of BtoB 4U.
 Minhyuk explained, "Adding the cheerfulness of BtoB only in "Bull's eye" and the strength of BtoB's vocal in "Missing You" (그리워하다).
 When we recorded this song, is a little difficult as it's a style we haven't tried before.
 The fourth track, "Mirage" is a moombahton track with a calm vibe that blends the lonesome repetitive guitar loop with the emotional vocals.
 The melody harmonies with the emptiness felt in the pre-chorus conveying the dramatic emotion of the song as the song is expressed as a mirage in the desert and allures another charm of the group.
 The closing track, "Alone" is a modern rock track and the only ballad song in the album.
 It starts with the voices of the four BtoB 4U members and lonesome guitar.
 As the song reaches its climax, the piano creates an emotional and sad atmosphere.
 Minhyuk thinks the song fits between fall and winter.